 Buff

 I love my buff.
 I usually wear it to keep my hair back.
-A barber can be pretty tough to find in Africa, but it’s also served its purpose as a scarf, face covering (dust), and wet rag too.
+A barber can be pretty tough to find in Africa, but it’s also served its purpose as a scarf, face covering (dust), and wet rag.
 Buffs last for years and aren’t only helpful in Africa.
 It’s been one of my top travel accessory investments ever!

 Sunglasses

+Protect your eyes from the sun in Africa since you’re near the equator.
+There are many sunglasses options, and everyone should own at least a pair.
+It’s best to make sure they have UV protection for the health of your eyes.
 We made our first investment in quality polarized sunglasses with a pair of SMITH Optics Lowdown 2.
 Truthfully, not everyone needs to invest $150 in a pair of sunglasses.
 Our first trip to Africa was with $5 pairs from the side of the road.

 What To Pack For Africa